IvanEnclonar/Kowd/README.md

 # Kowd
-A webapp that teaches Filipino students how to code.
+A webapp that teaches Filipino students how to write HTML/CSS.